sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 }
 ```

-I think that this is the kind of thing that makes Zig worth consider to use on
+I think that this is the kind of thing that makes Zig worth using on your
-your next project.
-Error handling is what really matters on complex projects.
+next project.
+Error handling is what really matters in complex projects.

 ## 10: Tests